The Undergraduate Experience

 Rho Pi Sigma

 Rho Pi Sigma is the MCLA chapter of the National Residence Hall Honorary (NRHH).
 Rho Pi Sigma honors and recognizes outstanding members of the MCLA residence area system and promotes a higher quality and standard of involvement and interaction within the residence area communities.
-Membership is limited to 20 individuals, and selection is based on the demonstration of exceptional leadership within the residence areas, a good record of campus citizenship, and active membership on a Residential Programs & Services (RPS) advisory board or committee.
+Membership is limited to 20 individuals, and selection is based on the demonstration of exceptional leadership within the residence areas, a good record of campus citizenship, and active membership on a Residence Life & Housing advisory board or committee.

 Colors: Blue, White Cords